mmootz/weather-app/README.md

 weather app to demo infra, k8s, python and monitoring

 TODO:

 terraform tests in infra
 terraform script to output kubeconfig after provisioned in EKS

-ansible script to install metrics server for hpa
+python

-add prometheus metrics to backend add cilium as cni and expose metrics install isito as service mesh for traffic monitoring.
+add prometheus metrics to backend add cilium as cni and expose metrics

+k8s
-install argo or flux
+install isito as service mesh for traffic monitoring. ansible script to install metrics server for hpa install argo or flux

+github actions
+add linter for helm charts to linter

+add diagram